Who are you guys?

 Recreational bicyclists who ride in Westchester, Putnam and sometimes Rockland and Dutchess counties in New York State, north of New York City.
 Most of our members are from New York City, Westchester and Putnam.

 All.
 Sometimes even on dirt.
-The club has a ride category system: A to D for road rides plus HP for rides with a lot of hardpack roads, and M for mountain bike rides.
+The club has a ride category system: A to D for road rides plus HP for rides with a lot of hardpack roads.
 We try to schedule a ride at every level every Saturday and Sunday, sometimes more than one as long as the start locations are far apart.
 We also often schedule rides during the week.
 For anyone new to the club or thinking about joining, we offer Orientation rides.

-During the season, we also have casual rides - flings, we call them - that start and end at the same location every Wednesday and Friday.
+During the season, we also have casual rides - flings, we call them - that start and end at the same location during the week.
 On special occasions, we have multi-level rides tied to events like the Cinco de Velo first weekend in May.
 Look at the Ride Categories page for more info.

 No. Some of us ride really, really fast and it may look like we're racing but we're not.

 How do I know which ride level to go on?

 There are a couple of ways.
 Take your cycle computer on your next ride and when you get home, note your mileage and average speed.
 Then look at the ride level descriptions on the bottom of the Ride Schedule page.
 Please note that the speeds listed are averages; a B ride may average 15 miles per hour, but there will be parts where you're going 35 mph and parts where you are giving it all to do 3 mph.
 It's best to underestimate; nobody likes getting dropped.

 You can also contact the New Members committee to talk about your riding skill and level.
 Go on one of the Orientation rides and talk to the ride leader.
 Also, review the New Members page and the Ride Categories.

 I'm really cheap.
 Can I go on club rides without paying dues?